This information has been updated to reflect new Provincial Court Family Rules that took effect on May 17, 2021 and amendments since then.

 After all of the evidence has been given to the judge, each side will make arguments to the judge.
 They’ll explain why they think the judge should decide in their favor.
 The judge will then make an order resolving the issues.

 You don’t have to have a lawyer when you go to court.
 Over a third of people bringing a case in Family Court represent themselves.
-The rules and forms in Family Court are simpler than in Supreme Court and the atmosphere is more informal.
+The rules in Family Court are simpler than in Supreme Court and the atmosphere is more informal.

 Consider getting legal advice or unbundling